-The nose falls and the horizon jumps above my vision—the ground explodes into view.
+The nose falls and the skyline jumps above my vision—the ground explodes into view.

 Nothing but vastness—frantically, I scan for a safe place to land.

-My sole passenger radiates faith—unaware of the Clarke Kent disguise.
+My sole passenger radiates faith—unaware of the Clark Kent disguise.

 Distantly, others reach out—an attempt to slow the plunging spiral, but their voices only comfort our fall.